ADaMiller14/Pi-In-the-Sky/README.md

 __January 23 - Day 8__

 We continued making the roof and began working on the walls for the second story.

+__January 24 - Day 9__

+We made half of the roof and are a mere five or so parts away from completion of the house.